Testosterone Killing Foods Testosterone Killing Foods

 Testosterone helps with healthy bone development and building muscle mass, so without it, you could lose everything that makes you feel like a real man, leaving you with an identity crisis.

 Usually, low testosterone levels are caused by lifestyle issues.
 One major factor is your diet.
-That doesn't just mean eating healthily- even super clean eaters can experience low testosterone levels.
+That doesn't just mean eating healthily—even super clean eaters can experience low testosterone levels.
+But diet is just one piece of the puzzle.

 That's because there are some testosterone killing foods that can damage your body's production of this vital hormone.